Dre Campbell Farm

 Green Lacewing Benefits and How to Attract Them

-Below are some tips for understanding their role, their garden benefits, and how to attract them.
+Below are some tips for understanding the benefits of having them in the garden, their role, and how to attract them.

 Identification

-These delicate-looking creatures have four almost transparent wings, veined in bright green or sometimes brown.
+These delicate creatures have four clear wings.
+The wings are veined in bright green or sometimes brown.
 Also, they possess long antennae and copper-golden eyes.

 Green lacewing eggs